incodehq/incode-platform/README.md

 To use "out-of-the-box":

-* update your classpath by adding this dependency in your dom project's `pom.xml`:
+* update your classpath by adding this dependency in your project's `dom` module's `pom.xml`:

 <pre>
     &lt;dependency&gt;